mbahojlo/WebApiDemo/README.md

 `POST /api/demo/quotes`

-- Simple request body will pop up in swagger UI
+- Simple request body will pop up in Swagger UI

 ### Response

 - The response contains calculated quotes for each provider based on the submitted topic values and the configuration in `config.json`.

 ## Running Tests
+- To run tests using Visual Studio, open the Test Explorer and run all tests.
 ## Project Structure

 - `Controllers/` - API controllers